Creuna-Oslo/prop-types-csharp/README.md

 ### Inheritance

-Inheritance of propTypes from other components is supported and will result in C# classes with corresponding inheritance.
+Inheritance of propTypes from other components is supported for C#.
+This will result in C# classes with corresponding inheritance.
 The `baseClass` option will be overridden when inheriting.

 Simple: